opereclin/alx-system_engineering-devops/0x00-shell_basics/README.md

-the scripts takes us to home directory
+the scripts changes working directory to home directory